How to: Configure RBAC for Internal/External Projects

 Group Configuration

-For this example, you’ll create 6 groups:
+For this example, you’ll create the following groups:

 Group Description